eQosys/QINP/docs/stdlib/stdlib.md

 The Standard Library is a collection of functions, packs and definitions that are available to all QINP programs and are essential to the language.

-All files building the Standard Library can be found in the [stdlib](../../stdlib/):
+All files building the Standard Library can be found in the [stdlib](../../stdlib/) directory:
  - [./math.qnp](./math-qnp.md)
  - [./memory.qnp](./memory-qnp.md)
  - [./std.qnp](./std-qnp.md)